wetix/frontend-test/README.md

 > This test is mainly to test out the understanding of bundling and the difference between cjs, mjs and iife.

+## Mission: Complete the missing pieces of web bundling

 Instead of coding (every developer able to do that, even the juniors), you as a senior level should know what is web bundling for.

 Components required :